 Change the following paragraph in the baseline:

-The VHT NDP Announcement frame contains at least one STA Info field.
-If the VHT NDP Announcement frame contains only one STA Info field, then the RA field is set to the address of the STA that can provide feedback (see 10.34.5.2).
-If the VHT NDP Announcement frame contains more than one STA Info field, then the RA field is set to the broadcast address.
+The VHT/HE NDP Announcement frame contains at least one STA Info field.
+If the VHT/HE NDP Announcement frame contains only one STA Info field, then the RA field is set to the address of the STA that can provide feedback (see 10.34.5.2).
+If the VHT/HE NDP Announcement frame contains more than one STA Info field, then the RA field is set to the broadcast address.

 Change the last paragraph as follows:

-If the HE NDP Announcement frame has more than one STA Info field then the Nc field indicates the number of columns Nc, in the Compressed Beamforming Feedback Matrix subfield minus 1.
+If theIn a broadcast HE NDP Announcement frame that has more than one STA Info field, the Nc field indicates the number of columns Nc, in the Compressed Beamforming Feedback Matrix subfield minus 1.
 Set to 0 to request Nc = 1, set to 1 to request Nc = 2, ..., set to 7 to request Nc = 8.
-If the HE NDP Announcement frame has only one STA Info field then the Nc field is reserved.
+In an individually addressed HE NDP Announcement frame that has only one STA Info field the Nc field is reserved.

 HE sounding protocol